 Tacoma Divorce Lawyer | Family Law Attorney, Washington

-Our attorneys at [firm] assist Tacoma residents with all types of family law matters including divorce, support modifications, paternity issues, and any other family law disputes.
+Our attorneys at Law Offices of Shana E. Thompson assist Tacoma residents with all types of family law matters including divorce, support modifications, paternity issues, and any other family law disputes.
 Our team has decades of combined experience assisting clients achieve the best possible outcome for their case.
 Call us today and we can answer any questions you may have about your divorce or other family law matter.

-Set up your first consultation with [firm] by calling our offices at [phone].
+Set up your first consultation with Law Offices of Shana E. Thompson by calling our offices at (206) 712-2756.